gbertoldo/DEPP/JOSSPaper/paper.md

 \end{cases}$$
 where $\boldsymbol{x}_k$ is any of the selected individuals for fitting and $f_{\text{best}}$ is the best fitness among the individuals selected for fitting.

-Finally, the mutant vector is obtained by maximization of the response surface.
+Finally, the mutant vector is obtained by maximizing the response surface.

 If the application of RSM fails or the trial individual is out of range, then a pure DE individual is created.